Jump to content

 2005

-200th anniversary of the city library.
+: 200th anniversary of the City Library.

 2008

-Inclusion in the global network of "Great Wine Capitals."
+Mainz is inducted into the global network of “Great Wine Capitals.”

 2009